Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Hairline Cracks in the Ice Maker Mold

-The ice maker mold in your RF28F5001SR is made of plastic that, over time, can develop hairline cracks due to repeated freezing and heating cycles.
-These cracks allow water to seep out during the fill cycle, causing water to pool beneath the ice bin rather than freeze into cubes.
+The ice maker mold in your RF28F5001SR is made of plastic that can develop hairline cracks over time due to repeated freezing and heating cycles.
+These cracks allow water to escape during the fill cycle, causing water to pool beneath the ice bin instead of freezing into cubes.

 How to Inspect the Mold